I'm not an elite swimmer, can I join in?

 When is the entry cut off date?

-All documents and entry forms need to be submitted by 6pm Tuesday the 7th May 2019 at Event Briefing
+All documents and entry forms need to be submitted by at Event Briefing

 Will there be an event briefing?

 Yes.
-The event briefing will be held on Tuesday the 7th May 2019 at Alexandra Headlands Surf Lifesaving Club at 6pm.
+The event briefing will be held on Tuesday the TBC 2020 at Alexandra Headlands Surf Lifesaving Club at 6pm.

 What do I need for the swim?

 Individual swimmers and teams must have a paddler and a safety boat.
 The paddler is your navigator to keep you on course and gives you drink/food/encouragement.
 TEAMS must have a boat large enough to legally carry their entire team.
 Your paddler must also carry a rescue tube.
 This is used when the swimmer needs a break (to eat/drink).
 All swimmers, paddlers and boaties must attend a pre-event briefing prior to the event.

 How much is the entry fee?